The city’s current planning staff review and coordinate development applications.

 In the case of a preliminary development plan for a non-residential use in a residential district, such as a religious institution or school, public hearings are required before the Planning Commission.

-Consideration of these applications by the City Council only is required if a valid protest petition is submitted.
+Consideration of these applications by the City Council is only required if a valid protest petition is submitted.

 While preliminary development plans include the general concept for the entire development, final development plans provide specific information about proposed construction and typically focus on one phase of the development.